shhossain/competitive_coding_master/readme.md

 - **Competitions on Codeforces:**
   - With a solid foundation in place, you can start participating in contests on platforms like Codeforces.

+## Next 6 Months (Target: 1900) - Candidate Master

+- **In-Depth Topic Study:**
+  - Focus on specific topics such as DSU (Disjoint Set Union), DP on trees, complex dynamic programming problems, pattern matching, DFS (Depth-First Search), BFS (Breadth-First Search), DP with DFS, segmented trees, and divide and conquer.

+- **Solve Quality Questions:**
+  - Solve 40-50 high-quality questions for each of these topics.
+This may be time-consuming but is essential for mastery.

+- **Efficient Problem Solving:**
+  - Allocate 30 minutes to solve a problem.
+If you can't solve it within this timeframe, consult the hint in the editorial (which essentially provides the solution).
+  - If the hint doesn't lead to a solution, take another 15 minutes to delve into the first paragraph of the editorial.
+  - Continue this process, investing additional 15-minute blocks into subsequent sections of the editorial.
+  - If you're still unable to solve the problem, consider reviewing the implementations of other coders and attempt to implement it on your own.

+- **Codeforces Contests:**
+  - Continue participating in Codeforces contests to apply your knowledge in real-time competitive scenarios.

+This comprehensive one-year plan will guide you from a specialist to a candidate master in competitive coding.
+Diligently work through these steps, and your skills will undoubtedly improve.
+Best of luck!

 # **What You Will Learn:**